 • Wash your blankets and sheets in hot water (at least 130 degrees Fahrenheit) and frequently (once a week).
 Consider purchasing bedding and pillow cases which are allergen proof.

-• Another thing which can be helpful is to think about the air in the bedroom – try installing a HEPA filter in your air conditioning and heating system or purchase an air purifier.
+• Another thing which can be helpful is to think about the air in the bedroom – try installing a Certified HEPA Material filter in your air conditioning and heating system or purchase an air purifier.

 As previously stated, chores like dusting and vacuuming have a way of kicking up the dust and bringing the allergens to the allergy sufferer.
 If possible, these jobs should be allocated to a member of the household who doesn’t suffer from these problems.
 If that isn’t an option, consider wearing a filter mask while tidying up.
 You may feel silly but it could be a huge help.
 It’s also helpful to complete these tasks at a time when you won’t need to use the space – giving things time to settle in your absence.
 Some minor changes in the household cleaning routine could be a great source of relief.